frappe/erpnext_documentation/user/manual/en/human-resources/job-applicant.md

 <!-- add-breadcrumbs -->
 # Job Applicant

-**A Job Applicant is a person who applies for a a job in your Company against a particular Job Opening.**
+**A Job Applicant is a person who applies for a job in your Company against a particular Job Opening.**

 In ERPNext, you can maintain a list of people who have applied against a particular [Job Opening](/docs/user/manual/en/human-resources/job-opening).